-Note: FacWideIN MDRO rates utilize the FacWideIN denominators (patient days and admissions) reported on Line 2 of the FacWideIN denominator record, which excludes admissions and patient days from inpatient rehabilitation facility (IRF) and inpatient psychiatric facility (IPF) locations with unique CCNs.
-For NHSN reporting purposes, IRFs/IPFs located within a hospital is recognized as an inpatient location for the hospital; therefore, admissions/discharges from those facilities to IRF/IPF and vice versa are considered 'transfers', specifically, the hospitalization is considered a 'continuous' stay for event reporting.
+Note: FacWideIN MDRO rates utilize the FacWideIN denominators (patient days and admissions) reported for the facility minus admissions and patient days from inpatient rehabilitation facility (IRF) and inpatient psychiatric facility (IPF) locations with unique CCNs.
+This represents the patient days and admissions entered on Line 2 of the FacWideIN denominator form.
+For NHSN reporting purposes, IRFs/IPFs located within an acute care hospital (ACH) are recognized as an inpatient location for the ACH; therefore, admissions/discharges from ACH to IRF/IPF and vice versa are considered 'transfers', specifically, the hospitalization is considered a 'continuous' stay for event reporting.